Solar Panel Pre-Inspections

-Considering solar panels? – make sure your roof is up to the job with our pre-installation inspections?
+If you are considering solar panels, before spending money on solar panel installation, make sure your roof is up to the job with our pre-installation inspections.

 What is the condition of your roof?